lateplate/lateplate.github.io/_posts/2014-08-12-the-snowball-effect-of-minimizing.md

 That "snowball effect" is really, really powerful.
 With that in mind, I was able to declutter my life much faster than I expected.

-### A real world example: Cutting the cord
+### A real world example: Getting rid of cable TV

-A while back I cut the cord with cable.
+A while back I cut the cord with cable TV.
 When I made the decision, I didn't realize how quickly it was going to snowball.

-Cutting the cord meant that I didn't need all the terrible equipment to support it.
+Cutting the cord meant that I didn't need all the terrible Comcast equipment to support it.
 Right away I got to remove a few cable boxes and all the junk that went with them (power cords, wires, and remotes) from our home.
 The decision was already snowballing and paying off.

 But I didn't plan to give up TV completely.
 I still really enjoy a good movie or TV show, so I was going to use an Apple TV for that.
 But a few months later, I realized I wasn't using that much either - cutting cable actually made me more aware of my habits and preferences.
 So I sold the Apple TV (and its wires and remote), and was down to a TV and a home theater sound system.